 Inspect the beak.
 If it has a squared, blunt beak, it is a tortoise species.
 If it has a sharp pointy beak, it is a snapping turtle.
 If it has a long, pig-like snout, it is a soft shell turtle.
 A hooked beak similar to a bird of prey will likely belong to a box turtle.

 Look at the tail.
 If the tail is long and has spikes, it is probably a snapping turtle.
-If the tail is short and stubby, it is more likely a land species.
+If the tail is short and stubby, it is more likely a land type of tortoise.

 Check the markings.
 Turtles with red markings on the top or bottom of the shell as well as on the neck and legs are called painted turtles.
 Turtles with yellow lines or stripes and no red markings are likely common map turtles.
 Turtles with red and orange markings near the eyes and yellowish stripes on the head and legs are red-eared sliders.

-Compare the tortoise with pictures of known species to be certain of the kind you have.
+Make tortoise species identification easy by comparing the tortoise with pictures of known tortoise breeds and species to be certain of the kind you have.

-Snapping turtles and soft shell turtles bite.
+Snapping turtles and soft shell turtles are both types of tortoise that bite.
 Snapping turtles in particular have very powerful and painful bites, and a large snapping turtle can remove a finger if you are not careful.